 Tip 2: Utilize website copy strategically

 A website redesign allows you to quickly update and reorganize existing content to find what the user needs.
-It can help them know what they should do next and confidence that their website journey will have a satisfying end result.
+It can help them know what they should do next and have confidence that their website journey will have a satisfying end result.

 Keep in mind that since most users judge your homepage in just seconds, it’s essential to make the homepage copy clear and concise.

 Research your audience and what they’re looking for, along with mapping out your personas.
-Wireframes are a great way to map website pages and sections before the design process, so you know what information needs to be added or moved around.
+Wireframes are a great way to map website pages and sections before the design process so you know what information needs to be added or moved around.

 Here are some tips to follow:

 - Telling a story on the homepage is an excellent UX design tactic because it explains your purpose and establishes your brand for visitors so that they feel like they’re in the right place and know what to do next.